speed2exe/myzql/README.md

 }
 ```
 - Arrays will be initialized by their sentinel value.
 In this example, the value of the `name` field corresponding to `John`'s row will be `[16:1]u8 { 'J', 'o', 'h', 'n', 1, 1, 1, ... }`
-- If the array doesn't have a sentinel value, it will be zero-initalized.
+- If the array doesn't have a sentinel value, it will be zero-initialized.
 - Insufficiently sized arrays will silently truncate excess data

 ### `BoundedArray` Support